Some Cooperative Learning Projects

 to show a map of the country, a flag, national anthem and create a travel brochure.

-Countries of the
+My Countries of

 Materials: Same size cardboard from large cartons for each group.